pterodactyl/documentation/community/tutorials/custom_theme_setup.md

 # Creating a theme for Pterodactyl
 This tutorial briefly covers how to create a theme for Pterodactyl without overwriting the main theme files.

-:::warn
-The theming system has not been ported to 1.0+.
+::: warning The theming system has not been ported to 1.0+.
 This guide is only applicable to 0.7.X.
 :::

 ## Using CLI